adolfintel/TDF/README.md

 * `1` (default): hide the crash window
 * `0`: show the crash window

+__`TDF_WINE_AUDIO_DRIVER`__
+Sets the preferred audio driver for Wine.
+This can be useful if you have crackling audio or if one of the drivers has a lower latency than the others.
+Default is usually fine.

+Possible values:
+* `pulse`: use PulseAudio (you may also want to add `export PULSE_LATENCY_MSEC=20` for lower latency in music games)
+* `alsa`: use ALSA
+* `jack`: use Jack
+* `default` (default): let Wine decide

+Note: Choosing a driver that doesn't exist in Wine or in your system will result in no sound being played.

+Note: Wine doesn't natively support PipeWire yet, it uses PulseAudio by default for compatibility if you're using PipeWire.

 __`TDF_WINE_DPI`__
 DPI value for display scaling of Wine applications.